Cobra Kai: Critical response

 The fourth season had a positive response from critics.
 It received a 95% Rotten Tomatoes approval rating, with an average score of 7.9 out of 10 based on 42 reviews.
 The website's critical consensus reads: "Cobra Kai still delights in a fourth season that mines great fun from shifting alliances, chiefly the uneasy truce between Johnny Lawrence and Daniel LaRusso."
 Metacritic's weighted average assigned the fourth season a score of 70 out of 100, based on eight critics, indicating "generally favorable reviews".

 The fifth season had a positive response from critics.
 It received a Rotten Tomatoes approval rating of 98%, with an average rating of 8 out of 10 based on 48 reviews.
 The site's critical consensus reads: "Deftly managing an expanded roster of punchy personalities, Cobra Kai graduates to a black belt proficiency in heartfelt melodrama and sly humor."
 On Metacritic, it received a weighted score of 78 out of 100, based on seven critics, indicating "generally favorable reviews".

 The sixth and final season had an overall positive response from critics.
+On the review aggregator website Rotten Tomatoes, 91% of 47 critics' reviews are positive, with an average rating of 7.0/10.
+The website's consensus reads: "Having achieved mastery over its formula, Cobra Kais sixth and final season doesn't hit as hard but still maintains excellent form."
 On Metacritic, it received a weighted score of 67 out of 100, based on 11 critics, indicating "generally favorable reviews".